dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 from lib.semivariograms import spherical_semivariogram
 ```

-The `spherical_semivariogram` function is an implementation of a 2D anisotropic spherical semivariogram taking as arguments the coordinates of lag vectors and the semivariogram's semi-major & semi-minor ranges, azimuth, sill and nugget.
-It returns the corresponding semivariance for the lags defined by the lag vectors and their orientations.
+The `spherical_semivariogram` function is an implementation of a 2D anisotropic spherical semivariogram taking as arguments the coordinates of the lag vectors and the semivariogram's semi-major & semi-minor ranges, azimuth, sill and nugget.
+It returns the corresponding semivariance for lag vector lengths and orientations.
 I will cover it in more detail in a future article, but for now you can get a copy of the library [here](https://github.com/dlodola/public/tree/main/jupyter/lib).

 ### Set up grid